SooYou/plugged/test/README.md

 In order to make the test run successfully you need to have the following requirements set:

-Add test.json in test folder.
+Add the file 'test.json' in your test folder.
 It should look like this:

 ```JavaScript
 {